Interview with Complexity-Limit: Back-to-Back RWF Champions

 Atlas: I’d give Castle Nathria a 9/10.
 It was well tuned, even the early bosses had unique and fun mechanics, and there was a good difficulty curve as you progressed through the raid.
 The only outlier that missed the mark was Stone Legion Generals, and is the only reason why I wouldn’t give this raid a 10/10.
 The raid design team has always delivered great content and I’m super excited to see what the future raids have in store.

 Goop: Best opening tier of an expansion they’ve ever made.
 Certainly better than every raid they put out in BFA.
 Hopefully they haven’t set the bar too high for themselves, I’m very excited to see what’s in store.

 Holidays & Streaming for the Masses

-: I know we would’ve raided right through the holidays because realistically this is the thing we love and a holiday isn’t gonna just make us stop.
+THD: I know we would’ve raided right through the holidays because realistically this is the thing we love and a holiday isn’t gonna just make us stop.
 The family can wait for later and COVID also stopped a lot of travel if you wanted to be safe.
-Goop

-: For the most part most people don’t look at chat / view count mid progression so it probably didn’t put much stress on people.
+THD: For the most part most people don’t look at chat / view count mid progression so it probably didn’t put much stress on people.
 If you can keep yourself fine in front of 100 people i’m sure 200k won't be much of a difference.
-Atlas

 Beyond Castle Nathria